msimpson82/matt-simpson-photography/content/projects/storyfest-louisville.md

   - "storyfest-15.jpg"
 ---

-## The Challenge
+## The Shoot

-Storyfest Louisville brings together the city's most compelling storytellers for an evening of narrative magic.
-As the event's photographer, I was tasked with capturing both the intimate moments of individual performances and the collective energy of an engaged audience.
+Storyfest Louisville is HOPE IN ACTION.
+Created by The Tommy Elliott Fund, a registered 501(c)(3), this entity was formed after a mass shooting in Louisville on April 10, 2023.
+This tragedy was a pivotal moment for the community, and something which was close to my heart.
+I was actually on Main St., a block away from the shooting, and it affected me deeply.
+When Storyfest reached out for photography coverage of their second storytelling event, I knew I had to be a part of it and donated my time to the cause.

 The main challenges included: